RiseGaming/Takistan-Life-Rules/README.md

 ---

-## ⚫ Insurgents
+## 🟢 Insurgents

 1. May KOS Blufor and Opfor only.
 2. Must follow their Caliph.
 3. Cannot kill Civilians unless attacked.
 4. Must help Civilians who claim to be Muslim.
-5. Bombing checkpoints = sparingly.
+5. Bomb checkpoints sparingly..
 6. Do not camp checkpoints.
 7. Cannot align with factions.
 8. May rob convoys.